19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

+(6) Subject to the provisions of this Part, nothing in this Act shall prevent a foreign law practice, with the approval of the Attorney-General, from —

+(a) being a shareholder in any Singapore law practice which is a law corporation; or

+(b) sharing in the profits of any Singapore law practice.

+[Act 3 of 2012 wef 01/06/2012]

+(7) Every foreign law practice and every Singapore law practice referred to in subsection (6) shall comply with —

+(a) such conditions as may be prescribed; and

+(b) such conditions as the Attorney-General may think fit to impose in any particular case on the foreign law practice or Singapore law practice, as the case may be.

+[Act 3 of 2012 wef 01/06/2012]

+(8) For the avoidance of doubt, for the purposes of this section and section 130M, it shall be irrelevant whether a foreign law practice is licensed under section 130B, 130C, 130D, 130E or 130F.

+[Act 3 of 2012 wef 01/06/2012]

 ### Measures to ensure compliance with section 130L

-130M\.—(1) Where a Singapore law practice applies for an approval under section 130L in respect of a foreign lawyer, the Attorney-General may require the Singapore law practice making the application, the foreign lawyer and any partner or director of the Singapore law practice to provide such undertakings as he thinks fit to prevent any direct or indirect circumvention of section 130L or any condition under section 130L(2).
+130M\.—(1) Where a Singapore law practice applies for an approval under section 130L(1) in respect of a foreign lawyer, the Attorney-General may require the Singapore law practice making the application, the foreign lawyer and any partner or director of the Singapore law practice to provide such undertakings as the Attorney-General thinks fit to prevent any direct or indirect circumvention of section 130L or any condition under section 130L(2).

 [19/2008]

+[Act 3 of 2012 wef 01/06/2012]

-(2) Where a foreign lawyer, a Singapore law practice or a partner or director of a Singapore law practice has contravened section 130L or any undertaking provided by that person or Singapore law practice, as the case may be, under subsection (1) —
+(2) Where any foreign lawyer, Singapore law practice or partner or director referred to in subsection (1) has contravened section 130L or any undertaking provided by that person or Singapore law practice, as the case may be, under subsection (1) —

 (a) the foreign lawyer, Singapore law practice or partner or director concerned (as the case may be) shall without delay notify the Attorney-General in writing of the contravention;